martinpllu/eyeball/README.md

 # Quick start

-Run a test of your program `noodles.py --extra-soy` for the first time, recording the output (stdout+stderr) in `noodles.out` as well as displaying it on your console.
+Run a test of your program `python noodles.py --extra-soy` for the first time, recording the output (stdout+stderr) in `noodles.out` as well as displaying it on your console.

 Remember the double quotes around your command if it contains spaces!
 ```